Sbai7/FARLib/README.md

 # FARLib
 This is an Array collection library which is designed according to modern Fortran 2003+ standards.
 It supports:
-* in-place transparent redimensioning of multidimensional arrays,
+* In-place transparent redimensioning of multidimensional arrays.
-* ...
+* Simple memory profiling of multidimensional allocatable arrays.
-up to 4th rank, of integer, real, double, complex, and logical types.
+We support integer, real, double, complex, and logical arrays up to rank 4.

-In this first release, the only Fortran module available is ResizableArray which simply increases or shrinks an allocatable array size at runtime.
-The only available subroutine call is '*reallocate*' which is type and rank independent.
+In this second release, available Fortran modules are:
+* ResizableArray which simply increases or shrinks an allocatable array size at runtime.
+The only exposed subroutine call by this module is '*reallocate*' which is type and rank independent.
+* MemoryProfiler which helps in tracing and debugging memory leaks from allocation/deallocation statements in a large Fortran based code project.

 ## How to use ResizableArray module in your code

-- Include '*use ResizableArray*' statement in the body of your main program, function, subroutine, or module.
+* Include '*use ResizableArray*' statement in the body of your main program, function, subroutine, or module.
-- '*call reallocate(ar,new_size)*' it's all what's needed to resize a previously filled one-dimensional array '*ar*'.
+* '*call reallocate(ar,new_size)*' it's all what's needed to resize a previously filled one-dimensional array '*ar*'.
 Obviously, when '*new_size*' is higher than the actual array size it's going to grow.
 Otherwise, the array shrinks.
 Additional arguments are needed when manipulating higher rank arrays.

-## Examples
+### Examples
 - Compile and link the provided demonstration example in '*demo1.f90*' using the following command (i.e. with gfortran)
 ```
 gfortran ResizableArray.f90 demo1.f90 -o demo1